By Patty Laushman

 Conclusion

-We foster an environment where everyone is allowed and encouraged to express their true selves without fear of judgment or misunderstanding.
-This is not just an academic or intellectual endeavor – it is a commitment to human dignity and respect for all to feel seen, heard, and valued, wherever they may fall on the gender spectrum.
+In acknowledging and understanding this diversity, as well as validating people’s gender identities by using the correct pronouns, we take significant strides toward a society that is more inclusive, empathetic, and respectful.
+We create an environment where everyone is allowed to express their true selves without fear of judgment or misunderstanding.
+This is a commitment to human dignity and respect for all to feel seen, heard, and valued, wherever they may fall on the gender spectrum.